tjpullen/test1/chapter1.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:77c5375f09
-## Looking at the data more carefully
+## Looking at the data more closely

 You failed to reject the null hypothsis, but let's take a closer look at the data.

 The trouble with boxplots is that they don't show the individual data points.
 By looking at the raw data, you may see a pattern that isn't apparent from summary statistics.

 You can use the `plot()` function to plot individual data points grouped by `day` to see how much variation there was between replicates.
-However, if the grouping variable is a factor, it will default to plotting a box plot.
+However, if the grouping variable is a factor, R will produce a box plot.
 If you tell it to treat `day` as a numeric variable using `as.numeric(day)`, it will plot a scatter plot.

 *** =instructions
 Plot a scatter plot of `output` grouped by `day` from `data2`